BotHermes/Install/README.md

 The instruction is relevant only for the latest version(for free) which is on the site https://bothermes.com

 # The short version is for hackers:
-This is a regular ASP.NET Core app.
+This is a standard ASP.NET Core app.

 # For everyone else a detailed installation example on Debian 9: